 The Trust for Public Land Action Fund has helped win ballot measure campaigns to fund land conservation and parks all around the country.
-Working with the Conservation Finance team of our affiliate The Trust for Public Land, we have helped towns, cities, counties, special districts, and states pass more than 525 ballot measures since 2000.
+Working with the Conservation Finance team of our affiliate The Trust for Public Land, we have helped towns, cities, counties, special districts, and states pass more than 562 ballot measures.
 Following are case studies of successful ballot measures:

 Open Space & Recreation levy